This post contains affiliate links, to find out more information, please read my full disclosure statement.Reading Time: 13 minutes

 - Water: none

 This trail starts from a well-marked parking area next to the Colorado River.
-It immediately takes you up a few switchbacks to climb up onto the ledge where you will get a great view of the river and the canyon it runs through.
-You will cross a railroad that goes through a short stretch of a man-made slot canyon of deep red rock (very Instagram worthy!).
+It immediately takes you up a few switchbacks to climb up onto the landing where you will get a great view of the river and the canyon.
+Cross the railroad that goes through a short stretch of a man-made slot canyon (very Instagram worthy!).

-Follow the rock cairns to help keep you on the path so you can enjoy the fantastic scenery around you.
-Eventually, you will come to a section where both you and your dog will have to channel your inner mountain goat to climb up to the next shelf up.
+Follow the rock cairns to help keep you on the path.
+Eventually, you will come to a section where both you and your dog will have to channel your inner mountain goat to climb up to the next shelf.
 But don’t worry!
 There are foot holes carved into the rock and a rope to help you up.
-After seeing another dog do it, my puppy had no problems getting up without much help from me, other than a couple of direction commands.
+With a little encouragement and coaching your dog should be able to get to the upper level just fine.

 Traveler tip: A lot of this hike is over slickrock, which is really good at reflecting heat.
 This is a great hike during colder months for this reason.
 During the hotter months, be sure to do this hike earlier on in the morning and bring LOTS of water for you and your dog!